Parks & Recreation

 Watauga Lake is TVA’s highest reservoir, 1,960 feet above sea level.
 Its 100 miles of shoreline are mostly undisturbed forest, with steep ridges rising more than 1,500 feet above the lake.
 Fed by rivers originating in the high mountains along the Tennessee-North Carolina border, it is one of the cleanest lakes in the U.S. – and one of its most beautiful.
-Well-served by marinas and public boat ramps, it’s perfect for boating, sailing, kayaking, skiing and fishing.
+Well-served by marinas and public boat ramps, it’s perfect for boating, sailing, kayaking, canoeing, skiing and fishing.

 At the base of Watauga Lake is TVA’s smallest lake, Wilbur, a tiny jewel surrounded by the steep cliffs of the Watauga Gorge.
-No motor boats allowed, making it perfect for kayakers and float fishing.
+No motor boats allowed, making it perfect for kayakers, canoeing and float fishing.
 It’s a winter haven for hundreds of waterfowl.

-The Watauga, Doe and Elk Rivers and Laurel Fork Creek are all famous with kayakers, with everything from gentle Class 1 & II floats on the Watauga below Elizabethton to super-challenging Class IV and V+ rapids and falls on the Watauga and Elk in the high mountains bordering North Carolina.
-If you have the guts and the skill, we have the white water to satisfy your desire.
+The Watauga, Doe and Elk Rivers and Laurel Fork Creek are all famous for their whitewater, with everything from gentle Class I and II floats on the Watauga below Elizabethton to challenging rapids and falls on the Watauga and Elk in the high mountains bordering North Carolina.

 Rafting is offered by several outfitters.
 Choose between a quiet float by beautiful farmland, forests and towering cliffs interspersed with Class I & II rapids – perfect for a family outing – and more-challenging runs in the mountains.